Cost Savings

 3) Build a renewal calendar that starts 90 days early

-• 30 days: final decision + legal review
+• 30 days: Final decision and legal review

 Conclusion